 Anaconda is a popular tool used in machine learning and Data Science.
 It is a free and open-source distribution of Python and R language.
-It aims to simplify the management and deployment of packages i.e. it gives you the liberty to create a separate environment with the packages that are needed in your project.
+It aims to simplify the management and deployment of packages, i.e. it gives you the liberty to create a separate environment with the packages that are needed in your project.
 You can create any number of environments based upon your projects with the required packages.
-Anaconda comes with a GUI Navigator known as Anaconda navigator which is a graphical user interface to the conda packages, and an anaconda prompt that is the command-line interface of anaconda navigator.
+Anaconda comes with a GUI Navigator known as Anaconda navigator, a graphical user interface to the conda packages.
+An anaconda prompt is the command-line interface of an anaconda navigator.

 Steps to Install Anaconda Python

 Steps to install the Anaconda distribution of Python on Windows 10 is as follows:

 Step 1: Download Anaconda

 Go to Anaconda.com you will get the following page:

 Make sure that the anaconda distribution is for windows by clicking on the Windows icon since we are downloading it for windows 10.

 We need to know the system type so as to select the appropriate .exe installer for the system.
 If you already know your system type, you can go to step 4.
 Else follow the steps below:

 - In the System Section, Check the System type.
 For me, it is an x64 based processor.
 Following is the snapshot of how it will look:

 Step 4: Download the .exe Installer.